Martin Peters: 1970 World Cup

-Other international fixtures
+Later international career

-In 1972, Peters won his 50th England cap in a qualifier for the 1972 European Championships, beating Switzerland 3–2.
+In 1972, Peters won his 50th England cap in a qualifier for UEFA Euro 1972, beating Switzerland 3–2.
 England failed to progress due to another defeat against West Germany, who went on to win the tournament.
 International disappointment for Peters was tempered mildly by more club success, and he scored the only goal as England beat Scotland at Wembley on 19 May 1973.
 It was his 20th goal for his country and would prove to be his last.
-England had been stuttering in their qualifying campaign for the 1974 World Cup, dropping points in a drawn game against Wales and then a 2–0 defeat against Poland in Chorzów on 6 June 1973.
+England had been stuttering in their qualifying campaign for the 1974 FIFA World Cup, dropping points in a drawn game against Wales and then a 2–0 defeat against Poland in Chorzów on 6 June 1973.
 England needed to defeat Poland at Wembley on 17 October 1973 to qualify for the finals in Germany, and with an out-of-form Moore dropped from the side – he would subsequently play only once more for his country – Peters captained the side for the crucial game.
 A defensive error allowed Poland to score, and only a penalty allowed England to level up quickly.
 Allan Clarke scored from it, but England could not get the crucial winning goal.
 Poland went through after the match finished 1–1, meaning Peters would not play in a third successive World Cup competition.

-At the age of 30, Peters's career at the highest level began to slip away.
+At the age of 30, Peters' career at the highest level began to slip away.
 He played three more games for England, reaching a total of 67 caps, though his career with his country ended on 18 May 1974, as England lost 2–0 against Scotland at Hampden Park.

 Managerial career

-His wait to become manager was not long, his final game coming against Gillingham on 17 January 1981 which Haslam was too ill to attend, and at which there were demonstrations from the Sheffield United fans.
+Peters's wait to become manager was not long, his final game coming against Gillingham on 17 January 1981 which Haslam was too ill to attend, and at which there were demonstrations from the Sheffield United fans.
 Peters retired to take up the manager's job the following day with United 12th in the table with 16 games to play, but was unable to halt the decline already in place, winning just three of the remaining games.
 For the first and only time in their history Sheffield United were relegated to the Fourth Division, and Peters resigned.
 On his retirement from professional football in January 1981, after a distinguished and injury-free career, he had made 882 appearances in total, scoring 220 goals.
 After he quit Sheffield United, Peters spent the 1982–83 season playing in defence for Gorleston in the Eastern Counties League.